vanish87/Vox/README.md

 // Todo //

 ## Running
 The Vox executable needs to be run from the root directory so that it has access at the top level to the ```\media``` folder that contains all the game content files.
-If you want to run the game's executable from within the Visual Studio projects then you will need to set the working directy in the Debugging options to ```'..\'``` since the visual studio project files reside in a sub directory above the root.
+If you want to run the game's executable from within the Visual Studio projects then you will need to set the working directy in the Debugging options to ```'..\..\'``` since the visual studio projects files reside in sub-directories above the root.

 Alternatively you can run the pre-built executable ```VoxGame.exe``` that is containted within this github repo.
 Please note however that there is no guarantee that this exe will contain the latest code from the repo.